Orange County Executive Representation

-Our seasoned employment lawyers at Sessions & Kimball LLP represent executives in a range of legal matters that can arise before, during, and after employment.
+Our seasoned Orange County employment lawyers at Sessions & Kimball LLP represent executives in a range of legal matters that can arise before, during, and after employment.

 High-level executives have rights under both state and federal employment laws.
 We focus our practice exclusively on employee rights and assist executives in a variety of employment matters, including retaliation and unpaid wages.
 Our firm is regularly recognized as one of the region’s “Best Law Firms” by U.S. News and World Report, and our experienced employment law attorneys have been listed among California Super Lawyers®.